 The MS degree in environmental, health and safety management provides students with a solid foundation in the managerial aspects of developing and implementing environmental, health and safety management systems that can move organizations toward a more sustainable and socially responsible future.
 In addition, students gain a solid technical foundation in air emissions, wastewater, solid and hazardous waste, occupational safety and occupational health (industrial hygiene).
 Elements of sustainability are integrated into most core courses and some electives.

-The program consists of 30 credit hours and may be completed entirely through online learning, or via a combination of online and traditional on-campus courses.
+The program may be completed entirely through online learning, or via a combination of online and traditional on-campus courses.
 The curriculum includes core courses, professional electives, and a choice of a thesis, capstone project, or comprehensive exam.